Claire-Fisher/rock-paper-scissors-ms2/README.md

 - A navigation bar is unnecessary for this single-page project.
 - User input can be selected intuitively from large button choices dominating the page.
-- Game rules can be found intuitively via an obvious interactive button that will toggle a pop-up window of information.
+- Game rules can be found intuitively via an obvious interactive button that toggles a modal of information.

 ### Images

-- EXAMPLE DONT LEAVE THIS IN!!
-Images will be very limited, if featured at all.
-This is to maximise loading and running times.
-Animated gifs may be included to represent user win or loss respectively.
-This would add to a positive user experience.
+- Images are intentionally very limited to prioritse project performance.
+Animated gifs are included to represent user win or loss respectively.
+This adds to a positive user experience.
+A win result randomly selects 1 of 5 win gif.
+A lose result always displays the same Game Over gif.

 ### The Footer